How Much do YouTubers Make in 2020?

 When you just start out with YouTube marketing, you make certain assumptions about your audience and their interests.
 As your YouTube channel grows and more people subscribe to your video content, it becomes necessary to understand your actual audience and put those initial assumptions aside.
 You do so with YouTube Analytics.

 To access it, go to your Creator Studio dashboard, and click “Analytics” on the left-hand panel.

-Check out this guide to understand which metrics you should be tracking and how you can adjust your strategy accordingly.
+Check out this guide to understand which metrics you should be tracking and how you can adjust your YouTube marketing strategy accordingly.